solonas13/rmqo/README.md

 Usage
 --------

-Please check the `example-rmq.cc` file in the examples folder.
+Check the `rmq-offline.h` file or the `example-rmq.cc` file in the examples folder.
 Note that to make use of the library in a program you have to link it in during compilation via
 ```
 -I $(INSTALLDIR)/librmqo/include/ -L $(INSTALLDIR)/librmqo/lib/ -lrmqo
 ```